juliafmorgado/julia/content/english/posts/2023-09-30_docker-straightforward.md

 ### Running a Container ("🏃‍♂️ docker run"):

 You, the manager, initiate a `docker run` command, much like issuing an order for a new product within the factory.
-Docker, acting as the factory, procures the required blueprint (🖼️ image) from the warehouse (Docker Registry), like to retrieving a design for the product you wish to create.
+Docker, acting as the factory, procures the required blueprint (🖼️ image) from the warehouse (Docker Registry), like retrieving a design for the product you wish to create.
 Docker proceeds to fabricate a brand-new product (📦 container) based on that blueprint.

 Subsequently, Docker allocates a designated workspace for the container, similar to setting up a workstation (🧰 filesystem) for product assembly or customization.
 Docker connects the container to the factory's internal systems (🔌 network interface), enabling it to interact seamlessly within the factory.